-The house located in Carrahan has had a various history as any historic site of its age and extent would have.
-From being utilised as a RIC Barracks to a Post office and a family farmhouse.
-The house has been burned and rebuilt and has some interesting features as a consequence.
-The level of bat species activity present, it is assumed, would have increased with the declining levels of human activity since the house ceased being a full time residence.
+Clondegad has had a various history as any historic site of its age and extent would have.
+The level of bat species activity present, it is assumed, would have increased with the declining levels of human activity since the house ceased being a full time residence in 2012.

 Prior to the site survey a review of existing information on bat roosts and local activity was undertaken.
-The national biodiversity database was searched for records of all bat species within a 10km grid of the site (R48).
-Eight of the nine species of resident Bats have been recorded in this area.
+The national biodiversity database was searched for records of all bat species within a 10km grid of the site .
+All nine species of resident Bats have been recorded in this area.
 The following bat species were recorded:

 - Brown Long-eared Bat (Plecotus auritus)

 - Daubenton's Bat (Myotis daubentonii)

 - Lesser Horseshoe Bat (Rhinolophus hipposideros)

 - Leisler's Bat (Nyctalus leisleri)

-- Pipistrelle (Pipistrellus pipistrellus )
+- Pipistrelle (Pipistrellus pipistrellus)

 - Soprano Pipistrelle (Pipistrellus pygmaeus)

 - Natterer's Bat (Myotis nattereri)

 - Whiskered Bat (Myotis Mystacinus)

+- Nathusius Pipistrelle (Pipistrellus nathusii)